Report

 Summary

 The COVID-19 pandemic and the resulting changes in schooling have been particularly difficult for students learning the English language.
 Recent research indicates that nearly 40 percent of English learners (ELs) nationwide were not receiving the services and support they needed to successfully engage with academic content during distance learning and that ELs experienced greater lags in learning than their peers.
 As the types and quality of instructional supports provided to ELs at school are vital to their educational outcomes, it is critical to understand how these students were supported during a nontraditional school year.
 This report highlights the ways in which public K–12 school districts planned to support ELs during the first full academic year of the pandemic.
-Drawing on a multiphase, mixed methods research approach, findings reveal that within their LCPs, districts across California:
+Drawing on a multiphase, mixed methods research approach, findings reveal that within their Learning Continuity and Attendance Plans (LCPs), districts across California:

 • attended to the unique needs of ELs in their plans, with nearly every district outlining how ELs and families would be supported during 2020–21;